MicrosoftDocs/Devices-docs/surface/surface-next-business-day-replacement.md

 Next Business Day Replacement is a paid-for service where a replacement Surface device will be delivered to your premises by the next business day.

-Next Business Day Replacement is available with the purchase of Complete for Business Plus protection plan (availablity in select countries).
+Next Business Day Replacement is available with the purchase of your Complete for Business Plus protection plan (availability in select countries).
 These services apply after an agent determines a replacement device is required, confirms available inventory, and submits an order for a replacement device by a standard cutoff time, predetermined by Microsoft.

 ## Guidelines